danielleporto/EdgeDetector/README.md

 # EdgeDetector
-This is an assignment I did for my Into to Image Understanding class at UofT.
-This code uses a homography to match features of two different images of the same thing.
+This an assignment I completed for my Intro to Image Understanding class at UofT.
+This code implements a rudimentary edge detection process that uses a derivative of the Gaussian function.

 Please make sure opencv is installed before running this program - you can run the following command to do this: pip install opencv-python